docsifyjs/docsify/README.md

 ## Showcase

-These open-source projects are using docsify to generate their sites.
+These projects are using docsify to generate their sites.
 Pull requests welcome :blush:

 | Project | Description |
 |---|---|